PRKol/OCTANET_JANUARY/README.md

 # OCTANET_JANUARY
-I developed landing page of interior design using HTML and CSS
+I developed landing page of interior design using HTML and CSS.
+To see that visit on http://127.0.0.1:5500/1st%20task/index.html